dsgrid/dsgrid/dev/README.md

 The dsgrid team maintains a Docker container built with the Dockerfile in the root of this repository.
 It includes the dsgrid software, Spark, as well as secondary tools like Jupyter.
 This can be used to run dsgrid software on any computer (local, Eagle, or the cloud).
 The team converts the container to Singularity so that it can be used on Eagle.
-The container image is located at `/projects/dsgrid/containers/dsgrid`.
+The container images are located at `/projects/dsgrid/containers/`.
 Here's how to start a shell with important directories
 mounted:

 ```